megnergit/GeoSpatial_Proximity_G5/README.md

 # Geospatial Data Exercise G5

-This is an exercise notebook for the fifth lesson of the kaggle course ["Geospatial Analysis"](https://www.kaggle.com/learn/geospatial-analysis) offered by Alexis Cook and Jessica Li.
+This is a notebook for the fifth lesson of the kaggle course ["Geospatial Analysis"](https://www.kaggle.com/learn/geospatial-analysis) offered by Alexis Cook and Jessica Li.
 The main goal of the lesson is to get used to __Proximity Analysis__, using `geopandas` methods such as